 Infrastructure Investment and Jobs Act (IIJA/BIL)

-Enacted November 2021, the Bipartisan Infrastructure Law provided approximately $25 billion in total for airport infrastructure across three primary programs: Airport Infrastructure Grants (AIG, approximately $15 billion in formula grants following AIP criteria), the Airport Terminal Program (ATP, approximately $5 billion in competitive terminal grants with an 80% federal share for large and medium hubs and 95% for smaller airports), and FAA Facilities and Equipment (approximately $5 billion).
+Enacted November 2021, the Bipartisan Infrastructure Law provided approximately $25 billion in total for aviation infrastructure, of which approximately $19.6 billion is available to airport sponsors across three programs: Airport Infrastructure Grants (AIG, $14.5 billion in formula grants following AIP criteria), the Airport Terminal Program (ATP, approximately $5 billion in competitive terminal grants with an 80% federal share for large and medium hubs and 95% for smaller airports), and the Federal Contract Tower program ($100 million).
+The remaining approximately $5 billion funds FAA Facilities and Equipment (air traffic control systems and FAA buildings), which is not available to airport sponsors.
 These are time-limited supplemental appropriations distributed through FY 2026.

 FAA Reauthorization Act of 2024

-The most recent FAA reauthorization extended and updated the AIP and PFC programs.
+The FAA Reauthorization Act of 2024 extended and updated the AIP and PFC programs.
 AIP authorization was raised from $3.35 billion to $4.0 billion per year for FY 2025–2028—a 19% increase.
-The Bipartisan Infrastructure Law also extended TIFIA (Transportation Infrastructure Finance and Innovation Act) low-interest federal credit eligibility to airport projects—though that authority expired September 30, 2025, and legislation to restore it (H.R.
-6168, Airport TIFIA Financing Certainty Act) is pending in Congress.
+The Bipartisan Infrastructure Law amended TIFIA (Transportation Infrastructure Finance and Innovation Act) authority to permanently include airport projects under 23 U.S.C. § 602(a)(4).
+This permanent authorization ensures airport eligibility for TIFIA low-interest federal credit programs on an ongoing basis, though appropriations for credit subsidy costs may have separate annual or multi-year deadlines.
 The Act's specific financial and operational impacts are covered in a companion DWU article.

 5.4 Municipal Bond Regulation